stkent/stkent.github.io/_drafts/base_post.md

 title: Base Post
 author: Firsty McSurname
 tags: tag1, tag2
-excerpt: This is an excerpt describing the post.
+summary: This is a single paragraph describing the post.

 ---